poplocker-dev/browser-extension/README.md

 Toggle "Developer Mode" in top right.
 Click "Load unpacked", open `dist/` directory of the extension's source tree.
 PopLocker should appear on the list of available extensions.

 **If you use Metamask**: disable it otherwise it will clash with PopLocker.
-Only one shall rule them all.